Everest base camp (EBC) Trek,Nepal

 • Sagarmatha national park Permits and TIMS fee.

-• Welcome and Farewell dinner.
+• Welcome dinner.

 • Government taxes & office service charge.